-KeepAlive is generally more useful in the SSH server, since a user sitting on the client side will certainly notice if the connection becomes unresponsive.
-However, SSH can connect two programs together, with the one running the SSH client waiting for input from the other side.
+SSH can connect two programs together, with the one running the SSH client waiting for input from the other side.
 In such a situation, it can be necessary to have a dead connection be eventually detected.

 KeepAlive isn't intended to deal with the problem of SSH sessions being torn down because of firewall, proxying, NAT, or IP masquerading timeouts.
-[Section 5.4.3.4]
+[5.4.3.4]

-7.4.4.4 Controlling TCP\NODELAY
+7.4.4.4.
+Controlling TCP_NODELAY

 TCP/IP has a feature called the Nagle Algorithm, an optimization for reducing the number of TCP segments sent with very small amounts of data.
-[Section 4.1.5.3] SSH2 clients may also enable or disable the Nagle Algorithm using the NoDelay keyword:
+[4.1.5.3] SSH2 clients may also enable or disable the Nagle Algorithm using the NoDelay keyword: